 - sliced mushrooms

-- sweet rice flour or corn starch
+- sweet rice flour, corn starch, or arrowroot starch

-- Place the onion slices and about ½ c. water in the bottom of the crock pot.
+- Place the onion slices and about 1/2 c. water in the bottom of the crock pot.

 - Add the steaks in layers putting a little soy sauce, seasoned salt, garlic, and mushrooms on top of each layer.